 When it comes to managing properties, the importance of tenant selection should be underscored.
-After all, your main purpose for making the investment in the first place is to generate income.
+After all, your main purpose for investing in the first place is to generate income.
 Therefore, finding a good tenant that complements your property will give you the best ROI given the right match.

 How To Find A Good Tenant